 The free Oakville Transit shuttle service picked up visitors from the Bronte GO Station bringing them to the Oakville Children's Festival.

 The shuttle service helped visitors avoid traffic congestion by taking the free shuttle from Bronte GO station to Queen Elizabeth Park which departed approximately every five minutes depending on the line.

 All shuttles are accessible, wheelchair and stroller-friendly.

-A free bike corral will be available to park your bike safely if you ride the the festival.
+A free bike corral was available to park bikes safely.

-Look out for the Halton Environmental Network volunteer waste diversion team at the festival.
-They're eager to educate you about waste consumption and how you can make a difference!
+We had the Halton Environmental Network volunteer waste diversion team at the festival!
+They educated visitors about waste consumption and how everyone can make a difference!